 This feature originally appeared in the June 2018 issue of Adventure Cyclist magazine.
-To receive nine issues a year as well as a host of other benefits, join Adventure Cycling today.
+To receive a year subscription as well as a host of other benefits, join Adventure Cycling today.

 In 1937, 27-year-old Canadian Douglas Carr was holed up in a dingy Salvation Army hostel in Rome, Italy, with Dietrich, a.k.a.
 “Dutchy.”
 The tall, bearded Dutchman had just extended a thrilling — and chilling — challenge: would Carr care to cycle with him to Johannesburg at the base of Africa, some 7,000 miles due south?